sanjirhabib/benchmark/README.md

 PHP isn't slow any more.
 And python, the de facto language for AI/ML, isn't faster than the others.

-Follows the numbers for a simple run
+Follows the numbers for a sample run

 ```
 $ make | grep Time